bihealth/bih-cluster/bih-cluster/docs/slurm/commands-sbatch.md

 # Slurm Command: `sbatch`

-The `srun` command allows you to put a job into the scheduler's queue to be executed at a later time.
+The `sbatch` command allows you to put a job into the scheduler's queue to be executed at a later time.

 !!! info "Representative Example"